• Skip to primary navigation

 Jump to Recipe

-Small Batch Chocolate Chip Cookies are the perfect recipe for the next time your sweet tooth strikes.
-This recipe makes a dozen chewy chocolate chip cookies in less than 30 minutes - no chill-time required!
+Small batch chocolate chip cookies are the perfect treat to make when that sweet tooth strikes.
+This recipe makes a dozen chewy chocolate chip cookies in less than 30 minutes with no chilling required!

 A stack of three chocolate chip cookies on a cooling rack.

 Ever had a craving for homemade, hot out of the oven chocolate chip cookies?
-Bookmark this recipe for later!
-You can have a dozen warm and chewy chocolate chip cookies ready in less than 30 minutes.
+This recipe makes a dozen warm and chewy chocolate chip cookies that are ready in less than 30 minutes!

 Ingredients and substitutions